 Quality refers to the ability of the product or service to satisfy customer expectations and needs.
 It is judged by comparing the product with other similar products.

 Quality is a vague concept.
 It is subjective in nature.
 Every person has their own definition of quality.
 It is the perception of people toward the product or service.
-In general, it is the excellence of the product or service to make feel customer it is better than other similarly priced products.
+In general, it is the excellence of the product or service to make the feel customer it is better than other similarly priced products.

 Quality is the distinguishing feature of any product that affects its ability to satisfy the stated and implied needs of consumers.
 It is the ultimate taste or feeling of organizational performance and excellence of products.

 The concept of product or service quality, however, is a relative matter in terms of the price that people are willing to pay.
 In this sense, the quality of the product refers to the ability of the product to satisfy its intended purpose in relation to the price.

 Harvard Business School Professor David A. Garvin has provided eight dimensions for measuring the quality of products or services.
 They are:

 - Performance – It refers to the primary operating characteristics of the product which are specified when the product is produced.

 - Features – It includes a product or service’s extra or different features as compared to other similar products.